|SPECIAL PROGRAM – 2020 AUTUMN PAINTING – ALLA PRIMA – with David BAIRD|

 In 2015 he participated in the JSS Master Class program in Civita Castellana, Italy, conducted by Israel Hershberg, benefitting from extensive exposure to some of Europe’s greatest works of art.

-Mr Baird continued his studies at the Jerusalem Studio School in Jerusalem, Israel from 2018-2019, and in the summer of 2019 he was awarded the Avigdor Arikha Memorial Scholarship and returned to Civita Castellana.
+Mr Baird continued his studies at the Jerusalem Studio School in Jerusalem, Israel from 2018-2019.
+In the summer of 2019 he was awarded the Avigdor Arikha Memorial Scholarship and returned to Civita Castellana.